 What is Pashmina?
 Where does it come from?

 In India, most pashmina comes from the Changthang region of Ladakh, which is a high-altitude cold desert at heights between 4000 and 4500 meters, west of Tibet.
 The Changthang plateau is inhabited by pastoralist nomads called Changpas.
-As agriculture is not possible in these harsh conditions, the Changpas depend very largely on their animals to provide them with the necessities of life and income.
+As agriculture is not possible in these harsh conditions, the Changpas depend largely on their animals to provide them with the necessities of life and income.
 Sheep, pashmina goats, yaks and horses are their most important animals.

 Changpa Nomad-Mother and Son.
 Source: John Hill, CC BY-SA 4.0, via Wikimedia Commons